 Studies of systemic i.v. treatment with the dual vector gene therapy approach, in the lab of L. Rodino-Klapac, in a dysferlin production deficient mouse model resulted in widespread dysferlin expression in all muscles tested.
 The most affected muscle in the dysferlin production deficient mouse, the psoas, had less inflammation and fibrotic scars following gene therapy than untreated animals.
 The deficits in diaphragm force that develops in dysferlin deficient mice was prevented by the dual vector gene therapy treatment.
 There was also a dose-dependent prevention of deficits in diaphragm muscle fiber membrane repair in the treated dysferlin production deficient mice compared to untreated mouse model.
 Treatment of normal, healthy, non-human primates with the gene therapy showed distribution and overexpression of the dysferlin protein in muscles throughout the body without any adverse effects; no testing for functional changes were done since these were not dysferlin deficient animals.

 An IND is currently approved to allow intramuscular administration of the dual vector gene therapy in LGMD2B patients.
-A request will be submitted to amend the IND to progress to systemic i.v. administration of LGMD2B patients.
+A request will be submitted in 2019 to amend the IND to progress to systemic i.v. administration of LGMD2B patients.